Random walks on bifractal networks: Walk and spectral dimensions of bifractal networks

 The spectral dimensions $\dsmin$ and $\dsmax$ for the generator model immediately follow from the above $\dw$.
 Substituting Eqs.~(\ref{eq:12}) and (\ref{eq:23}) into Eq.~(\ref{eq:9}), these dimensions are given by

-Given structural information of generators, we can calculate $\dw$, $\dsmin$, and $\dsmax$ analytically by using Eqs.~(\ref{eq:23}) and (\ref{eq:24}).
-Actual values of these dimensions and related quantities for FSFNs formed by the generators shown in Figs.~\ref{fig:1}(a)--\ref{fig:1}(c) are summarized in Table~\ref{tab:1}.
+Given the structural information of generators, we can calculate $\dw$, $\dsmin$, and $\dsmax$ analytically by using Eqs.~(\ref{eq:23}) and (\ref{eq:24}).
+Actual values of these dimensions and related quantities for FSFNs formed by the generators shown in Figs.~\ref{fig:1}(a)--\ref{fig:1}(d) are summarized in Table~\ref{tab:1}.

 Let us confirm the above analytical predictions by numerically solving the master equation Eq.~(\ref{eq:3}).
 Figure 2 shows the time dependences of the MTD $L_{i}(t)$ [Fig.~\ref{fig:2}(a)] and the return probability $p_{ii}(t)$ [Fig.~\ref{fig:2}(b)].
 Filled and open symbols represent the numerical results for random walks starting from hub and non-hub nodes, respectively.
 The starting hub node in each network is specified as a node selected randomly from the highest degree ($k_{\text{max}}$) nodes, while the starting non-hub node is a node selected at random from the lowest degree ($k_{\text{min}}$) nodes far away from high degree nodes.
-In each panel of Fig.~\ref{fig:2}, three pairs of filled and open symbols from the bottom show the results for FSFNs formed by the generators $G_{\text{A}}$, $G_{\text{B}}$, and $G_{\text{C}}^{(1)}+G_{\text{C}}^{(2)}$ presented in Figs.~\ref{fig:1}(a)--\ref{fig:1}(c).
-Although the FSFN by the symmetric single generator $G_{\text{A}}$ is deterministic, those by the asymmetric generator $G_{\text{B}}$ and multi-generator $G_{\text{C}}^{(1)}+G_{\text{C}}^{(2)}$ have stochastic structures.
+In each panel of Fig.~\ref{fig:2}, four pairs of filled and open symbols from the bottom show the results for FSFNs formed by the generators $G_{\text{A}}$, $G_{\text{B}}$, $G_{\text{C}}$, and $G_{\text{D}}^{(1)}+G_{\text{D}}^{(2)}$ presented in Figs.~\ref{fig:1}(a)--\ref{fig:1}(d).
+Although FSFNs by the symmetric single generators $G_{\text{A}}$ and $G_{\text{B}}$ are deterministic, those by the asymmetric generator $G_{\text{C}}$ and multigenerator $G_{\text{D}}^{(1)}+G_{\text{D}}^{(2)}$ have stochastic structures.
 We then take the average over $100$ realizations of such stochastic FSFNs.
 Fundamental characteristics of the constructed FSFNs are summarized in Table \ref{tab:2}.